diegomtylop/testNG-demo/README.md

 # testNG-demo
-A set of testNG xml suite demonstrating its main features
+A set of testNG xml suites demonstrating its main features

 # Usage